sidiousvic/77.js/JOURNAL.md

 ## Tue 19 Mar 2019

 - Built an implementation of the `reduce()` method in order to understand it better.
 - Reduce takes a callback and an inital value as arguments.
-If an inital value has been set,the inital value is initalized inside the function as `accumulator`.
+If an inital value has been set, the inital value is initalized inside the function as `accumulator`.
 If not, `accumulator` starts out as `undefined`.
 - We then loop through the array we are executing the function on (referenced as `this` because of _execution context_).
 If `accumulator` is `undefined`, we assign it the current array value; otherwise, we `call()` the callback function.
 - The callback receives `undefined`, `accumulator`, the current array value, the index of that value, and the array itself.
 - In the end we return `accumulator`.